compleatang/site/README.md

-# Casey Kuhlman's Legal Coding Blog
+# Casey Kuhlman's Normal Blog

 Source files for site

 ## License
 The following directories and their contents are Copyright CC-By-SA Casey Kuhlman.
-You may not reuse anything therein without my permission:

 * _posts/
 * images/